Parimal7/parimal7.github.io/_posts/2020-08-13-Notes-on-MERN-stack.md

 ```

 The uri is an environment variable which we get from MondoDB ATLAS.
 This goes to a .env file in the backend directory.
-NOTE: replace <password> with the password of DB admin, and make sure to replace the brackets as well.
+NOTE: Replace '<password>' with the password of DB admin, and make sure to replace the brackets as well.

 ** Setting up MongoDB ATLAS